y-sunflower/r2typ/README.md

 # r2typ (R to Typst): An R package for generating Typst markup

-`{r2typ}` lets you generate Typst markup using R functions.
+`{r2typ}` allows you to generate Typst markup using R and makes you much more efficient in creating PDF reports.
 It supports all of the following:

 - ✅ almost **all** Typst functions
 - ✅ **conversions** from R to Typst (`NULL` -> `none`, `TRUE` -> `true`, etc.)